sscheib/sscheib.github.io/_posts/2023-05-08-ansible-apis-jinja2.md

 ## Meet `jinja2_native`
 While I almost lost any hope and was *that* close to either open an issue in the [community.routeros' Github](https://github.com/ansible-collections/community.routeros/issues) (which I hesitated because I didn't want to look like an idiot) or simply live with the non-idempotency, I decided to give it a last try after I left that topic alone for a few days.

-After a **ton** of looking around the internet, I found a [pull request](https://github.com/ansible/ansible/pull/68560) for Ansible that [fixed](https://github.com/ansible/ansible/issues/46169) the convertion of a JSON string to a dict, where the conversion would corrupt that dict.
-After looking at the [changelog](https://github.com/ansible/ansible/blob/devel/docs/docsite/rst/porting_guides/porting_guide_core_2.11.rst#playbook), I realized my issue:
+After a **ton** of looking around the internet, I found a [pull request](https://github.com/ansible/ansible/pull/68560) for Ansible that [fixed](https://github.com/ansible/ansible/issues/46169) the conversion of a JSON string to a dict, where the conversion would corrupt that dict.
+After looking at the [change log](https://github.com/ansible/ansible/blob/devel/docs/docsite/rst/porting_guides/porting_guide_core_2.11.rst#playbook), I realized my issue:
 > The `jinja2_native` setting now does not affect the template module which **implicitly returns strings**.
 For the template lookup there is a new argument `jinja2_native` (off by default) to control that functionality.
 The rest of the Jinja2 expressions still operate based on the `jinja2_native` setting.

 I looked through the closed PRs to find the one which introduced `jinja2_native`, and there it was: [Allow config to enable native jinja types](https://github.com/ansible/ansible/pull/32738).
 The [documentation](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#default-jinja2-native) describes `jinja2_native` as follows: